Expressing Sympathy

 Verb: is

-If subjects are joined by and, they are considered plural.
+If subjects are joined by and, they are

 The quarterback and the coach are having a conference.